yerco/eventwired/README.md

    ```

 ## Example Controllers

 Controllers are simple Python functions that handle requests and return responses.
-They can be as simple or complex
+They can be as simple or complex as needed.
+Here’s an example of a controller that renders an HTML template:
-as needed.
    ```python
    from src.controllers.base_controller import BaseController from src.event_bus import Event